gh910/-MEDIUM--Counter/README.md

 I tried to crack it using the famous rockyou.txt but it failed!!
 I checked the description again, he said it's a 4-character password so I created my own wordlist.

+The command used to create wordlists: crunch 1 6 abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789 -o wordlist.txt